Mmaz1988/xle-glueworkbench-interface/README.md

 # Running the system

-The next step is to navigate to the top-level folder of the project (it contains the xlerc file) via some shell (e.g. Terminal for MacOS, PowerShell for Windows).
+The next step is to navigate to the top-level folder of the project (it contains the xlerc file) via some shell (e.g. Terminal for Linux/MacOS, PowerShell for Windows).
 Then run XLE.
 The result should look something like the following:

 ```